 The Plan will also serve to better prepare emergency response personnel for handling emergencies which could occur at your facility.
 The section below contains the necessary information for the creation of a useful Plan for your facility which will be uploaded into CERS.
 When completed, your Plan will become a valuable tool, aiding you and your employees to manage emergencies at your facility.

-The following forms associated with your Hazardous Materials Business Plan have been integrated into the California Environmental Reporting System (CERS) and will need to be filled out online.
+The forms associated with your Hazardous Materials Business Plan have been integrated into the California Environmental Reporting System (CERS) and will need to be completed or uploaded online.
 Please visit our CERS information page for more details regarding electronic submissions.

-We encourage you to utilize the following instructions and templates to create the documents you may be asked to upload into the CERS web application.
-Before you submit you will need to have the most up-to-date version on these documents saved on the computer you will be using.
+We encourage you to utilize the instructions and templates to create the documents you may be asked to upload into the CERS web application.
+All required forms and instructions are available here.